softwarespot/weight-watchers/README.md

 ```

 ##### CSSMin
-Call the following command to invoke CSSmin, which will minify the main CSS file(s) and output to a styles.min.css file respectively
+Call the following command to invoke CSSmin, which will minify the main CSS file(s) and output to a styles.min.css file respectively.
 ```shell
     gulp cssmin
 ```